fidelsurtida/snake/README.md

   - Refactored the project structure
 - March 29, 2024
   - Added the snake class which the player can control.
+  - Restricted movement of snake to opposite direction.

 <br>
 This project is currently under development.